noudess/docs-main/PEQ-Setup-using-XAMPP.md

 ##### Guide Information
 This guide was created to help you set up a basic PEQ server with the current database and quests.
 My system is Windows 7 x64 with XAMPP.
 I use XAMPP because it is a good all-in-one package which includes MySQL, Apache, PHP, and Perl.
 This was compiled as 32-bit using Microsoft Visual Studio Express 2013 for Windows Desktop.
 In addition to the server, we will also set up the PEQ Database Editor.
-The guide is generic enough so you can tweak the steps to fit your specific requirements/system.
+The guide should be broad enough so you can tweak the steps to fit your specific requirements/system.

 ##### Required Programs, Libraries, and Dependencies
 * [[XAMPP|XAMPP-for-Windows]]